mswastik/forecastreview/README.md

 # forecastreview
-Identify exceptions and forecast review
+Identify exceptions and forecast review.
+Get the parquet data file for app to work.